 An exciting element of the 21st Century Library is the Automated Retrieval Center, or ARC.
-It houses a robotically guided system which, by virtue of density and height, is able to hold up to nine times the amount of cubic material in a given amount of floor space over conventional library shelving.
-The library is able to move 90% of the print collection into this compact structure, allowing tens of thousands of square feet of the existing building to be repurposed as study, research and learning space.
+Completed in 2018 as Phase I, the ARC houses a robotically guided system which, by virtue of density and height, is able to hold up to nine times more cubic material than conventional library shelving.
+The library is able to move 90% of its print collection into this compact structure, allowing tens of thousands of square feet to be repurposed as study, research and learning space.

 - Transferring books into the ARC will allow the library to expand to 3,500 total user seats.